 - Isolate a non-direct furnace from an area contaminated by any of the above substances.
 This protects the non-direct vent furnace from airborne contaminants.
-To ensure that the enclosed non-direct vent furnace has an adequate supply of combustion air, air must be ducted in from a nearby uncontaminated room or from outdoors.
-Refer to the Combustion and Ventilation Air Requirements for details. - If the furnace is used in connection with a cooling unit, install the furnace upstream or in parallel with the cooling coil.
-Premature heat exchanger failure will result if the cooling coil is placed upstream of the furnace.
+To ensure that the enclosed nondirect vent furnace has an adequate supply of combustion air, air must be ducted in from a nearby uncontaminated room or from outdoors.
+Refer to the Combustion and Ventilation Air Requirements for details. - If the furnace is used in connection with a cooling unit, install the furnace upstream of the cooling coil.
 For vertical (upflow or downflow) applications, the minimum cooling coil width shall not be less than furnace width minus 1".
 Additionally, a coil installed above an upflow furnace or under a counterflow furnace may be the same width as the furnace or may be one size larger than the furnace.
 Example: a "C" width coil may be installed with a "B" width furnace.

-For upflow applications, the front of the coil and furnace must face the same direction.

-- If the furnace is installed in a residential garage, position the furnace so that the burners and ignition source are located not less than 18 inches (457 mm) above the floor.
+For upflow applications, the front of the coil and furnace must face the same direction. - If the furnace is installed in a residential garage, position the furnace so that the burners and ignition source are located not less than 18 inches (457 mm) above the floor.
 Protect the furnace from physical damage by vehicles. - If the furnace is installed horizontally, ensure the access doors are not on the "up/top" or "down/bottom" side of the furnace. - Do not connect this furnace to a chimney flue that serves a separate appliance designed to burn solid fuel. - On Counterflow Installations, the air conditioning coil must be downstream on the supply (positive) side of the furnace heat exchanger. - Counterflow Installation over a noncombustible floor.
 Before setting the furnace over the plenum opening, ensure the surface around the opening is smooth and level.
-A tight seal should be made between the furnace base and floor by using a silicone rubber caulking compound or cement grout.

-• Counterflow Installation over a combustible floor.
+A tight seal should be made between the furnace base and floor by using a silicone rubber caulking compound or cement grout. - Counterflow Installation over a combustible floor.
 If installation over a combustible floor becomes necessary, use an accessory subbase (see Specification Sheet applicable for your model for details.)
 A special accessory subbase must be used for upright counterflow unit installations over any combustible material including wood.
 Refer to subbase instructions for installation details.
 Follow the instructions with the subbase for proper installation.
 Do not install the furnace directly on carpeting, tile, or other combustible material other than wood flooring.
 (NOTE: The subbase will not be required if an air conditioning coil is installed between the supply air opening on the furnace and the floor.)